owengretzinger/gitreadme/nextjs/src/components/readme-templates/owen.md

 ## Acknowledgments

 - This README was created with [README Generator](https://github.com/owengretzinger/readme-generator) — an AI tool that understands your entire codebase.
-- Credit any collaborators or third-party assets
-- Don't include libraries or tools that should be in the architecture section, this is more for special mentions
-- Don't give thanks to the creators of common libraries like React, Next.js, etc.
+- (Only include unique things that you are sure should be specifically acknowledged.
+Don't include libraries or tools like React, Next.js, etc. Don't include services like Vercel, OpenAI, Google Cloud, JetBrains, etc. Stay on the safe side since more can be added later.
+Do not hallucinate.)